-- a.
+- 6. Assign code 4 - a.
 When the managing/treating physician - Documents no clinical response based on clinical findings due to stable disease (SD) or - ii.
-States that there is no change in the size/extent of the tumor and/or the presence of lymph nodes or metastatic disease - Note 1: SD is defined as no changes in the size/extent of the tumor and/or presence of lymph nodes or metastatic disease. - Note 2: Neoadjuvant Therapy data item [NAACCR #1632] coded to 1 or 2.
+States that there is no change in the size/extent of the tumor and/or the presence of lymph nodes or metastatic disease

+Note 1: SD is defined as no changes in the size/extent of the tumor and/or presence of lymph nodes or metastatic disease.

+Note 2: Neoadjuvant Therapy data item [NAACCR Item #1632] coded to 1 or 2.

+- 7. Assign code 5

 - a.
-When clinical evaluation after neoadjuvant therapy is done and the managing/treating physician documents no response (NR); and does not indicate - i.
-If the tumor progressed (code 3) or - ii.
-If there was change in the tumor size/extent or - iii.
-If the tumor was stable (see code 4) - Note 1: No response (NR), NOS is documented by the managing/treating physician based on clinical findings. - Note 2: Neoadjuvant Therapy data item [NAACCR #1632] coded to 1 or 2.
+When clinical evaluation after neoadjuvant therapy is done and the managing/treating physician documents no response (NR); and does not indicate

+- i.
+If the tumor progressed (code 3) or

+- ii.
+If there was change in the tumor size/extent or

+- iii.
+If the tumor was stable (see code 4)

+Note 1: No response (NR), NOS is documented by the managing/treating physician based on clinical findings.

+Note 2: Neoadjuvant Therapy data item [NAACCR Item #1632] coded to 1 or 2.

-a.
-When neoadjuvant therapy was completed, there is no statement from the managing/treating physician based on clinical evaluation documented or available, and clinical response is inferred from imaging impression, changes in biomarkers or ye stage a.
-When a biopsy is done of the primary site, the pathology report states complete response, and there is no statement regarding clinical response from the managing physician
+- 8. Assign code 6 - a.
+When neoadjuvant therapy was completed, there is no statement from the managing/treating physician based on clinical evaluation documented or available, and clinical response is inferred from imaging impression, changes in biomarkers or yc stage

-Note: Neoadjuvant Therapy data item [NAACCR #1632] coded to 1.
+Note: Neoadjuvant Therapy data item [NAACCR Item #1632] coded to 1.